 Time flew by and it’s a little after 4, we call it a day and head out to the gift shop situated next to the main reception.
 Toys and ice lollies selected, we pay and Georgina (at reception) introduces us to Clive.
 Clive Alcorn is one of the owners of Alcorn’s Tropical World.
 It was a real pleasure listening to Clive as he chatted about the history and the ongoing work at Alcorn’s Tropical World, this is a man with a mission.

 Without hesitation.
 Alcorn’s Tropical World is absolutely amazing and it is completely self-funded.
 I highly recommend visiting this fantastic attraction which is situated right in the heart of beautiful Donegal.
 Pay them a visit and help support the great conservation work Alcorn’s Tropical World is involved in.

 This is my third time at Tropical World and it gets better each time.
 Last time I came with Nana and Granda the dinosaurs were inside but it’s better that they are in a bigger area, there’s more to see.
 I really love the pygmy marmoset and would love to have one.
 I liked the handling session best and held a royal python, a corn snake and a bearded dragon.
 The corn snake had shed it’s skin and we held that, it was quite long.
 Matilda was really brave and held the Bearded Dragon.

 MATILDA (age 3) SAYS

-Maybe I get a snake, can I have cash.
+Maybe I can get a snake, can I have cash.
 I like the play park and parrots.

 Tropical World: seasonal, please phone prior to visiting to ensure your journey isn’t a wasted one

 note: season opens around Easter and closes at the end of September